Program Overview

 Massachusetts State STEP 2 Requirement

-Please note that prior to enrollment in any Massachusetts residency program, all interns are required to have passed both parts of USMLE Step 2 (CK and CS) by the time they apply for their limited license (i.e. in Spring of the match year).
+Please note that prior to enrollment in any Massachusetts residency program, all interns are required to have passed USMLE Step 2 CK by the time they apply for their limited license (i.e. in Spring of the match year).
 Our strong suggestion is that all of your exams be completed and available for review by the date match lists are submitted.
 Please be aware of this requirement and plan your exams accordingly.
-[Note: effective September 2020 the Massachusetts Board of Medicine announced that they plan to allow exceptions to the CS portion of this rule for the incoming class of 2021 due to test availability issues impacted by the covid pandemic; https://www.mass.gov/lists/physician-regulations-policies-and-guidelines ]

 Primary Care Candidates